kbknapp/violin/README.md

 [![Dependency Status][deps-image]][deps-link]

-An Rust `no_std` no `alloc` implementation of the [Vivaldi algorithm][1](PDF) for a decentralized network coordinate system.
+An Rust `no_std` no `alloc` implementation of the [Vivaldi algorithm][1](PDF) for a network coordinate system.

 A network coordinate system allows nodes to accurately estimate network latencies by merely exchanging coordinates.